-We run a range of different forms of apprenticeship throughout Scotland, England and Wales, to encourage the development of a skilled and adaptable workforce for the future.
+We run a range of different forms of apprenticeship in Scotland and England, to encourage the development of a skilled and adaptable workforce for the future.

 Other forms of apprenticeship throughout the UK include shadowing our staff over a number of months, which allows individuals with an interest in pursuing a career in countryside management to develop on the job skills and experience.
 This could include: practical site management (e.g. habitat creation and restoration); working with communities (capacity building, project development and implementation); planning and undertaking countryside events, guided walks, cycle rides; and environmental education.
 Participants may also have access to some formal training courses.

-We recruit for our apprenticeships periodically throughout the year depending on where and when an opportunity arises, so keep an eye on our Current Vacancies page which is updated daily.
+We recruit for our apprenticeships periodically throughout the year depending on where and when an opportunity arises.